zli87/Verilog_Practice/Example01_Random_generator/README.md

 ### Example Block Diagram
 ![Block Diagram](block_diagram.png)

-### pseudo-random number generation with LFSR
+### Pseudo-random number generation with linear-feedback shift register(LFSR)

 ![Block Diagram](poly.png)
-I implemented this 32 bit Feedback Polynomial in a simple random generator module with a parameter SEED.
-You can refer to the reference [1] and [2] for more detail of theory.
+I implemented this Feedback Polynomial in a simple random generator module with a parameter SEED.
+You can refer to the reference [1] and [2] for more details.

 port | name
 -|-